ek0ms/js-nebula-practice/README.md

 # Purpose

-This assessment is used as extra practice and to get more comfortable with JavaScript workings, syntax, and functions.
+This assessment is used as extra practice for myself.
+I wanted to get more comfortable with JavaScript workings, syntax, and functions.

 # A test-driven JS assessment